MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 When creating a query to support your chart, follow these guidelines.

 - Always choose the **Flat list of work items** query type.
 Other query types aren't supported for charting.
-For more information, see [Create and save managed queries](../../boards/queries/using-queries.md#create-a-query).
+For more information, see [Define a query, Define a flat-list query](../../boards/queries/using-queries.md#flat-list).
 - Add those fields to either a query clause or the column options that you want to use within your chart.
 You can group charts by any field except date-time, free-form text, and tag fields.
 For example:
 	- To group by Status, include the **State** field
 	- To group by work assignments, include the **Assigned To** field